MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-brands-model-how-to.md

 - select if you want Azure AI Video Indexer to exclude certain brands from being detected (essentially creating a blocklist of brands).
 - select if you want Azure AI Video Indexer to include brands that should be part of your model that might not be in Bing's brands database (essentially creating an accept list of brands).

-For a detailed overview, see this [Overview](customize-brands-model-overview.md).

 You can use the Azure AI Video Indexer website to create, use, and edit custom Brands models detected in a video, as described in this article.
-You can also use the API, as described in [Customize Brands model using APIs](customize-brands-model-with-api.md).

 > [!NOTE]
 > If your video was indexed prior to adding a brand, you need to reindex it.
 You will find **Re-index** item in the drop-down menu associated with the video.
 Select **Advanced options** -> **Brand categories** and check **All brands**.